d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-signature-prompt'
         Prompt for signature string.
-With optional `DEFAULT-SIGNATURE' use it as the default minibuffer value.
+With optional `DEFAULT-SIGNATURE' use it as the initial minibuffer text.
 With optional `PROMPT-TEXT' use it in the minibuffer instead of the default prompt.
 Previous inputs at this prompt are available for minibuffer completion.
 Consider `savehist-mode' to persist